This page focuces on the history of the development of Sovereign Harbour. Below you will find a timeline of events.

 1997 - Residential development and construction of North Harbour approved.

-1997 - Construction of homes around West Harbour area approved.
+1997 - Construction of homes around the West Harbour area approved.

 1999 - Construction of 'The Waterfront' commences.